add33m/progress-darkmode/README.md

 ## About
 I made this because I didn't like the default look of Progress.
 However, I am merely a student at the school and have no association with Thorengruppen.
-While using this style provides you with no security risks, it may contain bugs, and I am in no way responsible for how you use this.
+While using this style provides you with no security risks, it may contain bugs, and I am in no way responsible for how you use this or the effects of using it.
 FYI - this repo was made long after the original userstyle was published.
 That's why a lot of updates are missing in the commit history!

 [Click here to go to the official Userstyle I made at userstyles.org!](https://userstyles.org/styles/175794/progress-dark-mode)